morey-tech/managed-argocd-lab-template/README.md

 # Creating a fully-managed Kubernetes GitOps platform with Argo CD

-In this hour-long hands-on lab, you will enter the scenario as a Kubernetes Cluster Administrator.
+In this hour-long hands-on lab, you will enter a scenario as a Kubernetes Cluster Administrator.
 In the organization you work at, the developers deploy containerized applications using Helm charts.
 The charts are version controlled in a GitHub repo and the developers deploy them manually, by running `helm` commands against the cluster.

 This lab will walk you through implementing Argo CD to manage the deployment of the Helm charts in a declaritive fashion.